kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 W.B.T.G.
 Slinger:
 You know, King Gizz are obviously very environmentally conscious; and as a worker in the renewable energy industry, I also wanted to ask you about one of your more recent research projects: the <!--Waiting feedback-->Sunflower.
 Image/link
-So it's a portable lithium battery bank with solar charging and AC power supply to replace diesel generators at live music events.
-I was curious if it has features that specifically facilitate Audio Visual Production?
+So it's a portable lithium battery bank with solar charging and AC power supply to use in place of a diesel generator for a live music event.
+I was curious if it has features that specifically facilitate audio visual Production?

 Dr. Barry Hill:
 Yes, it is specified for audio visual production.
 We actually built the precursor to the Sunflower, the Gemini Project, at RMIT.
 We did a power audit on every single piece of gear you need to run a sound system with the research question: ‘how much power do you need to run a medium sized festival venue?’, enough for maybe one or two thousand people.
 So we got the amount we'd need for the backline for a small LED lighting array, for the front of house, foldback, and all the gear.
 This gave us a battery and inverter capacity that would be able to provide the power for a festival stage for a weekend.
 Then we added a solar panel array that was big enough to supplement the average power consumption of the stage through the day.